frandiox/vitedge/docs/usage.md

 # Usage

-Once Vitedge is installed, you can use its CLI for develoing and building.
-See a full example project [here](https://github.com/frandiox/vitedge/tree/master/examples/vue).
+Once Vitedge is installed, you can use its CLI for developing and building.

 ## Development